GDNacho/gdmonkey/README.md

 ## Setup

-The C code comes with the first part of Stereo Madness' information hardcoded and ready to go

-If you wish to get your own Stereo Madness-playing-monkey, you must consider a few options:
+The C code comes with the first part of Stereo Madness' information hardcoded and ready to go If you wish to get your own Stereo Madness-playing-monkey, there's a few options depending on your Operating system

-- __Downloading the source code and compiling it yourself:__ Will be most optimized for your specific CPU's arquitechture and will run slightly faster, it's not very hard and you can make changes to the code if you wish.
-- __Downloading the binary for your specific OS:__ You can go to the "bin" folder and get the .bin file named after your system and run it, but I recommend the first option.
+### Windows